 6.17 Deflector Strength Test

-Deflector Strength Test Sprinkler deflectors shall be capable of withstanding a force without permanent deformation.
+Deflector strength test sprinkler deflectors shall be capable of withstanding a force without permanent deformation.

 Sprinkler deflectors shall be capable of withstanding a force of 190 N without any permanent deformation of any of their parts or cause their disengagement from the sprinklers.
 The force shall be applied at a rate of 30 N/s by means of a rigid flat metal edge and where possible shall form a line contact at least 15 mm long with the deflector.